 Officials from some of the nine northeastern states in the Regional Greenhouse Gas Initiative (RGGI) - a carbon trading program targeting power sector emissions - will attend some of the sessions and make the case that the initiative has a "plug and play" option for states to meet future federal rules.

 "We want to make the case ... that RGGI is fully compliant with section 111(d)," said Collin O'Mara, secretary of the environment and energy for Delaware.

 Separately, representatives of California are expected to ask the EPA to endorse the state's economy-wide, carbon cap-and-trade system as compliant with future regulations.

-It is unclear whether the EPA will choose for its rule a "rate-based" approach - a standard for each plant to meet - or a "mass-based approach," which would allow a state to get credit for cutting pollution across a variety of sectors.
+It is unclear whether the EPA will choose for its rule a "rate-based" approach - a standard for each plants to meet - or a "mass-based approach," which would allow a state to get credit for cutting pollution across a variety of sectors.

 Delaware's O'Mara said he wants to make sure that RGGI states are credited for the "mass-based" approach they have taken.
 For 2010 through 2012, emissions in the states were, on average, more than 30 percent lower than in 2005.

-California, which has had a $1 billion carbon market in place since January that targets stationary sources like power plants, will use the sessions to tout the benefits of its program.
+California, which has had a $1 billion carbon market in place since January that targets stationary sources like power plants, will use the listening sessions to tout the benefits of its program.